Cespedes thrives in return, Mets beat Yankees 7-5

 In his first plate appearance since May 13 at Philadelphia, Cespedes flew out to left field in the first.
-The Mets would go on to score three runs in the inning off Domingo German, as Asdrubal Cabrera, Michael Conforto and Jose Bautista each hit RBI doubles.
+After New York scored three in the first inning off Domingo German (2-6), Cespedes homered off the middle of the left field pole in the third.

-Cespedes hit German’s 3-0 fastball off the middle of the left field pole in the third for his ninth homer of the season.
+Before Cespedes hit German’s 3-0 fastball for his ninth homer, the Mets took the lead on doubles by Asdrubal Cabrera, Michael Conforto, and Jose Bautista.

 Cespedes drew a leadoff walk in the fifth, and the Mets added two more runs on RBI singles by Conforto and Devin Mesoraco off Adam Warren.
 Conforto finished with three RBIs by adding a sacrifice fly in the ninth.